-2020 Results: Low risk 0 Operating deficits in the last five years the municipality is able to meet its needs in a balanced manner and maintain a balanced budget last five years
+2020 Results: Low risk 0 Operating deficits in the last five years that the municipality is able to meet its needs in a balanced manner and maintain a balanced budget

 What does it mean?
 Deficits are important indications of financial health.
-The result indicates that
+The result indicates